Achieving Positive Covert Capacity over MIMO AWGN Channels

-\begin{remark} With a secret codebook, although the KL divergence (which is energy-undetectability constraint) does not constrain the ROC curve tightly, minimizing $\mathcal{D}(\mathbb{P}_{\mathbf{Y}_w^n} \parallel \mathbb{P}_{\mathbf{Z}_w^n})$ is a sufficient condition to guarantee that Willie's test is ineffective \cite{bloch2019}.
+\begin{remark} With a secret codebook, although bounding the KL divergence (which is an energy-undetectability constraint) does not constrain the ROC curve tightly, minimizing $\mathcal{D}(\mathbb{P}_{\mathbf{Y}_w^n} \parallel \mathbb{P}_{\mathbf{Z}_w^n})$ is a sufficient condition to guarantee that Willie's test is ineffective \cite{bloch2019}.
+In other words, bounding the KL divergence by an arbitrary small $\delta_{kl}\geq 0$ bounds the total variational distance.
 This can be inferred from Pinsker's inequality.
-Asymptotically, however, the KL constraint is a necessary condition for covert communication.
+On the other hand, guaranteeing a zero variational distance asymptotically implies a zero KL divergence.
+This holds by the definitions of the total variational distance and the KL divergence.
 Besides, with a secret codebook, the KL asymptotic condition, $\lim_{n\rightarrow \infty}\mathcal{D}(\mathbb{P}_{\mathbf{Y}_w^n} \parallel \mathbb{P}_{\mathbf{Z}_w^n})= 0$, corresponds to the LPD notion in the literature \cite{wang2016fundamental,Bloch_resolvability,bash2013limits}. \end{remark}

-\begin{definition} A $(2^{{\lceil nR\rceil}},n,\epsilon,\delta_{kl})$ code is a $(2^{{\lceil nR\rceil}},n,\epsilon)$ code that satisfies the KL constraint: $\mathcal{D}(\mathbb{P}_{\mathbf{Y}_w^n} \parallel \mathbb{P}_{\mathbf{Z}_w^n}) \leq 2\,\delta_{kl}^2$. \end{definition}
+\begin{definition} A $(2^{{\lceil nR\rceil}},n,\epsilon,\delta_{kl})$-code is a $(2^{{\lceil nR\rceil}},n,\epsilon)$-code that satisfies the KL constraint: $\mathcal{D}(\mathbb{P}_{\mathbf{Y}_w^n} \parallel \mathbb{P}_{\mathbf{Z}_w^n}) \leq 2\,\delta_{kl}^2$. \end{definition}

 \begin{definition} Maximal covert coding rate:

 \end{definition}